Add anchors within articles

 1. Open the article where you want to add the link for editing.

-2. Select Insert Link to Article or Category.
-See Link to article or category for more information on this feature.
+2. Select Insert > Insert link to article or select the square icon with an arrow pointing diagonally out of it to Insert Link to Article or Category.
+Refer to Link to article or category for more information on this feature.

 Insert Link to Article or Category option

-3. Type the name of the article you want to link to and set the link text.
-Insert the link.
+3. Enter the name of the article you want to link to and set the link text.

-4. Then click the link and select Edit Link.
+5. Then select the link and select Edit Link.
+The Edit link modal opens.

-5. In the URL field you'll see an #badLink field rather than a true URL.
+6. The URL field displays an #badLink merge code rather than a true URL.
 This is how we handle references to other KnowledgeOwl articles.

 Use cases